wbamberg/idl-reference/docs/nsIDocShell.md

 Notification that entries have been removed from the beginning of a
 nsSHistory which has this as its rootDocShell.

-@param numEntries - The number of entries removed

 #### Parameters ####